martinschorb/pyem/readme.md

 - as explained in [section 4](http://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook "Run Python in a Jupyter Notebook"), install and start a Jupyter notebook.
 - Download this [tutorial file](https://git.embl.de/schorb/pyem/raw/master/pyEM.ipynb?inline=false) (use "save link as..." if it shows in the browser), open it in your Jupyter session and follow the instructions.

+## Community and Support<a name="community"></a>

+In order to receive announcements about updates or major changes in py-EM, we have set up a mailing list. in order to join it, please send an email to pyem-subscribe@embl.de.

+Specific questions about applications and tricks should be posted to the forum at https://forum.image.sc joining lots of related scientific open software projects.

+Please contact me if you like to contribute applications or other pieces of code to py-EM and you will get an account for this gitlab platform.

 ## Set up integration in SerialEM GUI